tclssg/tclssg/README.md

 Tclssg
 =======

 A static site generator with template support written in Tcl for danyilbohdan.com.
-Intended to make it easy to manage a small personal website with an optional blog.
+It is intended to make it easy to manage a small personal website with an optional blog.
 Tclssg uses Markdown for content formatting, [Bootstrap](http://getbootstrap.com/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.

 **Warning!
 Tclssg is still in early development and may change rapidly in incompatible ways.**